 1. Digital leadership is key, not technology

-The digital leader of a company understands what the impact of digital is on their business models.
+The digital leader of a company understands the impact of digital on their business models.
 He doesn't necessarily need to know and understand all the technical details.
 Many influential companies have appointed a digital leader as their CDO (Chief Digital Officer).
 These CDOs are constantly questioning the current business models and how these models can be adjusted to tackle future digital disruption waves.

 2. Company-wide employee alignment is a must

 A company's digital strategy can only be effective when everyone within the company is involved, not just a small group of converted natives.
 Tom De Ruyck from InSites referred to a US study that found that "only 13% of the employees in the average company is passionate enough to change/get the company forward".
 This number has to go up!

 So, how can you achieve this?
 A sensible way to start is by giving employees information on the company strategy and the customers.
 When every employee can identify with the customers, they know how to serve their needs.
 This will lead to better decisions on future products and services aligned with the company's strategy.

 Secondly, it is essential to give employees responsibility and the freedom to make decisions (For managers: Let it go!).
 When self-managing teams are empowered to do what they think is suitable for the company, they are more motivated and more involved.
 It's also essential to have diverse teams consisting of business/technical employees, juniors/seniors, and people with different expertise.